Have you ever come across the following types of emails?

 - The same application gets published multiple times to increase the visibility in the app market

 - Applications that excessively use unrelated keywords to attract users

 Spam incorporated with malware

-While most spam is harmless, there are some which come hand-in-hand with different types of malware.
+While most spam is harmless, some come hand-in-hand with different types of malware.
 The spammer has his own motive, which results in what type of malware is sent out.
 Let’s briefly go through the type of unwanted programs that come with spam:

-There are different types of malware that exist today.
+Different types of malware exist today.
 Check out the data from AV Tests total malware, which shows the amount of malware over the years.

 Malware is integrated with spam emails, and each type of malware has a specific function.